-10 films that were rumoured to be ghost-directed
+11 films that were rumoured to be directed by someone else

-Is the credited director of a film the one who's actually been calling the shots?
-Here are 10 films where that may not be the case...
+Is the named director of a film the one who's actually been calling the shots?
+Here are 11 where a 'ghost director' may have been involved.

 Granted, some of these stories that we're about to tell have little chance of ever being fully confirmed, but here are some examples of where the helmer of a film has been called into question.
 They range from instances of the whole film being reportedly ghost-directed, to swathes on uncredited helming work being done.